 The best cycling computers are a far cry from the original ‘Cyclometer’ invented by Curtis H Veeder, an analogue device that counted how many times a wheel rotated, and converted that into distance using a formula.

-Nowadays, the best bike computers are wireless, compact handlebar-mounted devices that feature a GPS chip, Bluetooth, ANT+, WiFi and provide a host of information such as maps, weather, speed, distance and time.
-They connect to the best power meters to provide instant power readings, training stress score, left-right balance and more.
-Many can connect to your smartphone, as well as Strava segments and komoot maps, and most will even control the best turbo trainers in place of software such as Zwift.
+Nowadays, the best units are wireless, compact handlebar-mounted devices that feature a GPS chip, Bluetooth, ANT+ and WiFi, and provide a host of information such as maps, weather, speed, distance and time.
+They connect to the best power meters to provide instant power readings, training stress score, left-right balance, and more.
+Many can connect to your smartphone, as well as Strava segments and Komoot maps, and most will even control the best turbo trainers in place of software such as Zwift.